gabrielfalcao/from-your-editor-to-pypi/docs/source/guide.rst

-Cookiecutter is smart enough to install directly from github, for that just run the following command from your ``~/projects`` folder or whenever you prefer to keep personal projects.
+Cookiecutter is smart enough to install directly from github, for that just run the following command from your ``~/projects`` folder or wherever you prefer to keep personal projects.

 .. code:: bash